nikitakapitan/ai/src/ai/README.txt

+The py files in this library are written by me from scratch for learning purposes only:

-[MAIN FILE] network.py - neural network with learning engine, backpropagatino etc.
+network.py [Main file] - neural network class definition with:
+- network initialization
+- forward pass (aka predict)
+- learning engine (aka fit)
+- backpropagation

 activation_function.py - definition of sigmoid, sigmoid_prime etc